davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

         Ex: py super.py sell b_37 6.30 .
 This means: sell transaction with buy_id 'b_37' for 6.30 euro on system_date (e.g. 2023-09-16)
         So right before you sell a product, you need to have an overview in the console with all bought products.

+    - uc_42: show sold.csv in console with module rich (implemented on branch 'branch_07_uc_create_mock_data_in_csv_files_bought_and_sold_via_argparse_cli')
+        Why this functionality is necessary: selling a product takes place with the buy_id.
+        Ex: py super.py sell b_18 3.10 23-10-21.
+This means: sell transaction with buy_id 'b_18' for 3.10 euro on 2023-10-21.
+        Ex: py super.py sell b_37 6.30 .
+This means: sell transaction with buy_id 'b_37' for 6.30 euro on system_date (e.g. 2023-09-16)
+        So right before you sell a product, you need to have an overview in the console with all sold products.

 4. # MVC: model, view, controller